manuelbieh/react-book/basics/excursus-es2015+.md

 The `userSettings` object which has been declared after the `globalSettings` object overrides the `language` property by providing a key which is identical to that in the `globalSettings`object.
 The spread operator works in a similar fashion to the newly introduced `Object.assign()` method in ES2015 which is also used in in ES2015+ applications from time to time.

 However, it is important to make a distinction here: `Object.assign()` mutates an existing object whereas the spread operator creates a new object.
-In terms of writing React components and their props, we want to avoid creating mutations.
-But for the sake of completion, let us look at a brief example anyway.
+In terms of writing React components and their props, we want to avoid creating mutations, but for the sake of completion, let us look at a brief example anyway.

 **Combining objects with `Object.assign()`**